 At the time of death please notify the congregation.
 Funeral services are scheduled directly with the funeral homes and rabbi.

-For information about burial in our United Hebrew Cemetery, please call the Cemetery Director, Barry Needle, at 314-427-5900.
+For information about burial in our United Hebrew Cemetery, please call the Cemetery Director, Benjamin Mazer, at 314-427-5900.

-YIZKOR: Four times a year there is a special memorial service in remembrance of all our deceased loved ones.
-It takes place on Yom Kippur afternoon, and on the mornings of the seventh day of the holidays of Sukkot and Pesach, and the morning of Shavuot.
+Yizkor: Four times a year, there is a special memorial service in remembrance of all our deceased loved ones.
+It takes place on Yom Kippur afternoon, on the mornings of the seventh day of the holidays of Sukkot and Pesach, and the morning of Shavuot.

-MEMORIAL PLAQUES: Memorial plaques may be dedicated to a loved one and displayed on the memorial wall in the Rabbi Samuel Thurman Memorial Hall.
+Memorial Plaques: Memorial plaques may be dedicated to a loved one and displayed on the memorial wall in the Rabbi Samuel Thurman Memorial Hall.
 On the occasion of one’s yahrzeit, these plaques are placed on the memorial plaque in the Sanctuary.
-Please contact the UH office for more information.
+Please contact Elayne Grossberg for more information.